Netflix/falcor/documentation/jsongraph.md

 ### The Abstract set Operation

 In addition to retrieving values from a JSON graph object, it is possible to set values into a JSON Graph object.
-The abstract set operation accepts multiple Path/value pairs.
-It returns a subset of the JSON Graph that contains all of the References encountered during path evaluation, as well as the values inserted into the JSON Graph.
+The abstract set operation accepts multiple [Path](http://netflix.github.io/falcor/documentation/paths.html)/value pairs.
+It returns a subset of the JSON Graph that contains all of the References encountered during [Path](http://netflix.github.io/falcor/documentation/paths.html) evaluation, as well as the values inserted into the JSON Graph.
 It is only legal to set primitive values into a JSON Graph object.
-A single set operation should modify only one value in the JSON Graph for each input path.
-If it is necessary to set values at paths which cannot be known ahead of time, you must use an abstract call operation instead.
+A single set operation should modify only one value in the JSON Graph for each input [Path](http://netflix.github.io/falcor/documentation/paths.html).
+If it is necessary to set values at [paths](http://netflix.github.io/falcor/documentation/paths.html) which cannot be known ahead of time, you must use an abstract call operation instead.
 Set operations must be idempotent.

 Let’s walk through this process using the same JSON graph object we used in the previous section.